Uni-of-Exeter/Planting-Tools/README.md

 - Once you are happy with your branch and want to share your changes with everybody, make a Pull Request to the `dev` branch.
 Daniel (or Timothée for now) will process it.
 - Once in a while, when `dev` is stable enough, `master` will be updated.
 - When working, you need to pull changes from `dev` fairly often (especially before pushing to `dev`), because you may have conflicts when you try to push to `dev` if e.g. someone else worked on the same file as you did.
 Dealing with file conflicts late can cost you a decent amount of time.
+- Add some details in the commits and Pull Requests, this is very useful for everyone to understand what you did.
+This will also let you search more easily in the future.

 ## Running the app
 1. (Optional but convenient) Open `Planting-Tools.Rproj` with RStudio